seknox/trasa/website/docs/access-proxy/proxy-vs-direct.md

 Pros of using access proxy:
 * Easier to implement.
 No need to install and configure agents in each server.
 * Session can be recorded (text or video log).
-* Can autofill saved passwords and keys from vault.
+* Can autofill the saved passwords and keys from the vault.

 ### Direct Access with 2FA agent